Blockchain in healthcare

 Improving the pharmaceutical sector

-Blockchain can also be used to improve clinical trials and cooperation between R&D centers, which would greatly help medical research and drug discovery.
+Blockchain in healthcare can also be used to improve clinical trials and cooperation between R&D centers, which would greatly help medical research and drug discovery.

 Secure and efficient data management